-11 Surprising But Genius Health Tips From Around The World
+Surprising Health Tips From Around The World To Consider

 There's always something to learn from others, especially when it comes to health and fitness.
 Let's look at the French: wine, cheese, and bread, yet happy and healthy?
 They've got secrets.
 These super strange but genius health tips from around the world can help kickstart your "healthy you" plan and get you right on track towards achieving your wellness goals.
 I know I'm on board.

 As a certified health coach, I'm always looking to improve my own health and find new food trends and tricks that can help my clients.
 Next time you're starting to slack on your health goals or feel a little out of whack when it comes to your diet, channel the positive attributes these different cultures have to offer.
 Plus, most of them are super easy to integrate into your diet and lifestyle.
 Here are 11 weird but totally awesome eating habits and health tricks from around the world that you should be following now.
 You can even combine a few different ones to see what works for you and how well you can progress on become the fitness star you're destined to be.